Tech-at-DU/Flask-Playlister/P12-Deleting-Comments/content.md

 Congrats!
 You got your Playlister app all set up!
 The following chapter has some extra challenges if you're looking to improve your app even more.

-> [action]
->
-> Reflect on what you've learned so far.
+Reflect on what you've learned so far.
 How does it relate to the content in the rest of the course?
 What will you take with you?

 # Feedback and Review - 2 minutes

 **We promise this won't take longer than 2 minutes!**

 Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/kXt4Y8w2LpWSN6eU6)

+# Next

+Click [here](../P12-Bells-And-Whistles/content.md) to move onto the next section about adding the bells and whistles.